Angel Dust (American band)

-Angel Dust (stylized as Angel Du$t) is an American rock group formed in Baltimore, Maryland in 2013, made up of members of Turnstile and Trapped Under Ice.
-They have released five studio albums to date; the most recent, Brand New Soul, was released in September 2023.
-The band have been signed to Roadrunner Records since 2018.
+Angel Dust (stylized as Angel Du$t) is an American rock group formed in Baltimore, Maryland in 2013.
+Originally made up of members of Turnstile and Trapped Under Ice, the band has undergone multiple line-up changes, with lead vocalist Justice Tripp being the band's sole constant member.
+Alongside Tripp, the band currently includes Steve Marino (rhythm guitar, backing vocals), Jim Carroll (lead guitar), Zechariah Ghostribe (bass) and Nick Lewis (drums).

+The band has released six studio albums to date, with their most recent, COLD 2 THE TOUCH, released in February 2026.
+The band were previously signed to Roadrunner Records between 2018 and 2025; they are currently signed to Run for Cover Records.
 In 2019, Billboard noted them as one of the most important bands in broadening the scope of what hardcore punk is.
 Kerrang! included their 2019 album Pretty Buff as one of their "25 Best Albums of 2019" and Loudwire named it one of the 50 best metal albums of 2019.

 History

 2013–2016: early years, A.D., and Rock the Fuck on Forever

-Angel Du$t was formed in 2013 by vocalist/songwriter Justice Tripp of Trapped Under Ice, guitarist Michael Quick, bassist Nicholas Heitman, drummer Daniel Fang of Turnstile, and guitarist Pat McCrory, who would also later go on to join Turnstile.
-The band released their demo Xtra Raw on April 8, 2013 via React!
+Angel Du$t was formed in 2013 by vocalist/songwriter Justice Tripp of Trapped Under Ice, guitarist Michael Quick, bassist Nicholas Heitman, drummer Daniel Fang of Turnstile, and guitarist Pat McCrory — who would also later go on to join Turnstile.
+The band released their demo Xtra Raw on April 8, 2013, via React!
 Records.
 In September/October 2013, the band supported Twitching Tongues on their On Tour There Is No Law US tour alongside Downpresser and select support from Turnstile and Stigmata.

 In February 2014, the band supported Turnstile on their US headlining tour alongside Diamond Youth, Turnover, and Blind Justice.
 On June 10, 2014, the band released their debut album A.D. via React! and Reaper Records.
-On May 20, 2016, the band released their second album Rock the Fuck on Forever via Pop Wig Records, the label owned by Tripp, Fang, and Brendan Yates.
-In October/November 2016, the band supported Turnstile on their Move Thru Me tour in the US alongside Big Bite and select support from Krimewatch, Fury, and Lock.
+Quick would depart the band the following year, converting the band into a four-piece.
+On May 20, 2016, the band released their second album Rock the Fuck on Forever via Pop Wig Records — an independent label owned by Tripp, Fang, and Brendan Yates.
+In October and November 2016, the band supported Turnstile on their Move Thru Me tour in the US alongside Big Bite and select support from Krimewatch, Fury, and Lock.